-Right-sized culverts, bridges and trail relocations should be a priority solution for management of beavers.
+Bridges and trail relocations should be a priority solution for management of beaver-related impacts.

 2. All other structures and improvements, except for interior ranger stations themselves (guidelines for which are specified below), will be considered non-conforming and will be removed.
 Any remaining non-conforming structures that were to have been removed by the December 31, 1975 deadline but have not yet been removed, will be removed by March 31, 1987.
 These include but are not limited to: